SuryaSekharSingh/FinTech-A-Thon/README.md

 3. Make your changes and commit them: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin feature/your-feature-name`.
 5. Submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE) – feel free to modify it to fit your needs.

 ## Contact
-Created by [ TEAM SHADOW ](https://github.com/SuryaSekharSingh) – feel free to contact me!
+Created by [ TEAM SHADOW ](https://github.com/SuryaSekharSingh) – feel free to contact us!
-For any inquiries, please open an issue or reach out via email at `shadow@nitt.edu`.

 ---